openssl/tools/HOWTO-handle-security-issue.md

 though, among others because release and publishing time often a stressful moment.
 In the end, it's your judgement call.*

-### Create the fix (LOW severity issue)
+### Create the fix (Low severity issue)

 *Creating the fix is to be done by the original reporter, or the investigator, or anyone that wants to pitch in, or someone that the OTC assigns during the next following OTC meeting*

-LOW severity issues are usually treated like any public bug fix on [public openssl/openssl repository], except for creating (described in [Write a security advisory text] below) and publishing (described in [Publish the security advisories] below) the security advisory.
+Low severity issues are usually treated like any public bug fix on [public openssl/openssl repository], except for creating (described in [Write a security advisory text] below) and publishing (described in [Publish the security advisories] below) the security advisory.